 Gina Wynbrandt’s indie comic took the market by storm in 2016, skewering adult women who still lust after stars like Justin Bieber and Harry Styles while giving a nuanced look at the sex lives of people who don’t have partners.
 Gina, the protagonist, is consumed by sexual feelings she wants to explore but hasn’t found a partner yet, and watching her cope with this disconnect is both sexy and hilarious.

-Sex Criminals, created by Matt Fraction and Chip Zdarsky and distributed by Image, has one of the purest and most perfect conceits on the market.
-Two characters, one man and one woman, discover that they share the ability to stop time upon orgasming.
-After having some fun with their newfound superpowers, they decide to rob a bank together, and everything gets absolutely nutso from there.
+In the first issue, two characters, one man and one woman, discover that they share the ability to stop time upon orgasm.
+After having some fun with their newfound superpowers, they decide to rob a bank together.
+Everything gets absolutely nutso from there.

-What Sex Criminals does for sex and intimacy in comics is tremendous.
-The comic is not just about shock value and gimmick; its central relationship experiences turbulence when things go awry, and watching both characters relay their sexual experiences to each other, some private and adolescent, feels like eavesdropping on secrets we’re not sure we should be hearing.
-Reading Sex Criminals is tantalizing not just because of its frank imagery, but because it has serious fun with its subject.
-Issue 15 is due out later this month, after a long hiatus, and the comic is in talks for a TV adaptation.
+The comic is not just about shock value and gimmicks.
+Its central relationship experiences turbulence when things go awry, and watching both characters relay their sexual experiences to each other, some private and adolescent, feels like eavesdropping on secrets we’re not sure we should be hearing.
+It’s a good time to get into this one too.
+Prime Video is apparently working on a TV adaptation.

-Yes, okay, we all know and love Image’s Saga, written by Brian K. Vaughan and illustrated by Fiona Staples.
-It’s a sweeping, funny sci-fi epic on par with Star Wars and The Fifth Element, but it’s also notable for its innovative framing of sexuality, particularly within a monogamous marriage.
+Yes, okay, every comic book fan already knows and loves Image’s Saga, written by Brian K. Vaughan and illustrated by Fiona Staples.
+It’s a sweeping, funny sci-fi epic that combines the galactic politics of Star Wars with the camp of The Fifth Element — but it’s also notable for its innovative framing of sexuality, particularly within a monogamous marriage.